-Authorization of 6 months may be granted for treatment of immune checkpoint inhibitor-related toxicity when both of the following criteria are met:
+Authorization of 12 months may be granted for treatment of immune checkpoint inhibitor-related toxicity when both of the following criteria are met:

-- The member has a refractory case of immune-therapy related severe (G3) pruritus. - The member has elevated IgE levels.
+- The member has a refractory case of immune-therapy related severe (G3) pruritus with no response to gabapentinoids in one month. - The member has elevated IgE levels.

-Systemic mastocytosis
+Systemic Mastocytosis